 Teaberry also has been used historically as an astringent and as a stimulant to fight fatigue.
 Most important for migraine sufferers is teaberry’s potential to treat neuralgias and headaches as well as stomach pain and vomiting.

 Hops are native to Europe and western Asia and can now be found throughout North America.
 Once used as a food in ancient Roman culture, this flavorful plant also has significant medicinal properties.
 Hops have historically been used to treat:

 - sleep problems

 Modern medicine acknowledges the sedative effect of hops, but hasn’t thoroughly studied it for its impact on migraine pain.

 Betony (Stachys officinalis)

-The mildly sedative properties of the plant are used to treat headache and migraine pain, menstrual cramps, as well as stress and tension.
-When used in combination with lime flowers and comfrey.
+The mildly sedative properties of the plant are used to treat headache and migraine pain, menstrual cramps, and stress and tension.
+It may help alleviate sinus headaches and congestion when it’s used in combination with lime flowers and comfrey.

 Betony can have a tonic effect on the body.
 It’s important to avoid the herb if pregnant.

 The deciduous tree is a native to China and has been used in Chinese medicine since the first century A.D.
 Evodia has traditionally been used to treat abdominal pain, headaches, diarrhea, and vomiting.
 The fruits of the tree may also reduce blood pressure.

 The anti-inflammatory and pain-reducing properties of the fruit may help ease migraine pain.